naelrashdeen/social-data-final.github.io/index.markdown

 Wildfires in Galicia are not merely coincidental - it is rooted in a combination of environmental, geographical and natural climatic factors.
 The regions hosts extensive forests, predominantly composed of highly flammable species such as pine and eucalyptus, and coupled with dry, rugged terrain the region has always been a hotbed for wildfire ignition and spread.

 While natural factors have long influenced the wildfire regime in Galicia there have been an ever increasing rate of incidents - and the imprint of climate change is becoming increasingly evident.
-Rising temperatures, shifting precipitation patterns and periods of drought are currently being associated man-made climate change, which in turn are increasing the risk of wildfires (https://www.usgs.gov/science-explorer/climate/wildfire).
+Rising temperatures, shifting precipitation patterns and periods of drought are currently being associated man-made climate change, which in turn are increasing the risk of wildfires.

 The combination of warmer and drier conditions not only prolongs the wildfire season in Galicia, but also enhances the likelihood of increased intensification of wildfires in the future (see **Figure 2**).